tajcole/tajcole/README.md

 - 👋 Hi, I’m @tajcole
 - 👀 I’m interested in Environmental Economics and Data Science practical apllications of coding languages including: R, Python, and SQL)
-- 🌱 I’m currently learning the foundations of python through project-based crash courses
+- 🌱 I’m currently working as an inten for VT's Data Science for the Public Good Program
 - 💞️ I’m looking to collaborate on projects, and learn practical applications of coding languages including: R, Python, and SQL)
 - 📫 How to reach me: email - tajc@vt.edu